apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :overridable:

-   When enabled (``1``), |TS| will attempt to write (lock) the URL to cache.
-This is rarely useful (at the moment), since it'll only be able to write to cache if the origin has ignored the ``Range:`` header.
-For a use case where you know the origin will respond with a full (``200``) response, you can turn this on to allow it to be cached.
+   When enabled (``1``), |TS| will attempt to write (lock) the URL to cache for a request specifying a range.
+This is useful when the origin server might ignore a range request and respond with a full (``200``) response.
+   Additionally, this setting will attempt to transform a 200 response from the origin server to a partial (``206``) response, honoring the requested range, while caching the full response.

 .. ts:cv:: CONFIG proxy.config.http.cache.ignore_accept_mismatch INT 2
    :reloadable: